-In 2014, cereal yield for Greece was 4,134 kg per hectare.
-Cereal yield of Greece increased from 1,653 kg per hectare in 1965 to 4,134 kg per hectare in 2014 growing at an average annual rate of 2.66 %.The description is composed by Yodatai, our digital data assistant.
+In 2016, cereal yield for Greece was 4,145 kg per hectare.
+Between 2008 and 2016, cereal yield in Greece was decreasing on average by 0.79 % each year, although before that, it grew from 1,522 kg per hectare in 1968 to 4,516 kg per hectare in 2008.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Cereal yield, measured as kilograms per hectare of harvested land, includes wheat, rice, maize, barley, oats, rye, millet, sorghum, buckwheat, and mixed grains.
 Production data on cereals relate to crops harvested for dry grain only.
 Cereal crops harvested for hay or harvested green for food, feed, or silage and those used for grazing are excluded.
 The FAO allocates production data to the calendar year in which the bulk of the harvest took place.
 Most of a crop harvested near the end of a year will be used in the following year.

 It's a one pager PDF full of live links to agriculture-related data, statistics, and dashboards from leading industry sources.
 It will be a useful resource for any analyst, business executive, or researcher with an interest in the food security and prices, agricultural production and supply and much more.